istro/chatty_chuck/readme.md

 - design is far from perfect
 - styling is not responsive for smaller devices
 - Chuck's grammar leaves much to be desired
+- Safari is not supported (safari doesn't support CSS3 calculation functions yet, and I didn't write conditional styling to account for that)